googleworkspace/add-ons-samples/python/3p-resources/README.md

 # Third-Party Resources

-The solution is made of two Cloud Functions, one for the two link preview triggers and one for the third-party resource create action trigger.
+The solution is made of two Cloud Functions, one for the link preview trigger and one for the third-party resource create action trigger.
 To learn about writing Cloud Functions, see the documentation: https://cloud.google.com/functions/docs/writing.